Content Type: Gaming Guides

 You equip offerings just like Perks and Items, by clicking on the empty Offering hexagon.
 Offerings are consumed just like Addons and can only be used once each, and allow you to choose a map, gain bonus Bloodpoints, or offer other effects.

 Every survivor has their own Loadout — what that means is, you’ll need to equip Perks and Items separately for each Survivor in your roster that you want to play.
-Before you ask, no, you can’t save Loadouts.
-Maybe Someday™.
+However, you can create up to three separate loadouts for each character — use the numbered buttons in the upper right of the Loadout to select a different loadout page.

 That should be all you need to know about Survivor Loadouts in Dead by Daylight!
 Please leave any questions or suggestions in the comments below!